CloudGlitch/NewTabSearch/extensions/help.md

 then click done or refresh the page to save them.
 ## how to enter urls in search bar
 to enter urls in search bar start with `https://` then click enter or search button.

+to enter file url start with `file://C:/`.

+This New Tab Extension is made for Microsoft Edge, to enter `edge://` urls start with `edge://`.
 ## shortcut keys
 ### Searching
 `alt + w` to search the web